ghsaboias/autogen/README.md

-# Main Python Application
+# Autogen + LiteLLM + Claude

 This Python project consists, basically, on a LiteLLM server and Autogen for agent orchestration.
 LiteLLM is responsible for creating a Claude API in the OpenAI format, to be consumed by the Autogen agents.
-Project can also be used with OpenAI (see scrips/human_in_loop.py).
+Project can also be used with OpenAI (see scripts/human_in_loop.py).

 ## Features